 Once you have set the options that you want, save and close the file.

 Like last time, let’s start your server with 1024M of RAM.
-Only now, let’s also grant Minecraft the ability to use up to 4G of RAM if it needs it.
+This time, you should also grant Minecraft the ability to use up to 4G of RAM if necessary.
 Remember, you are welcome to adjust this number to fit your server limitations or user needs: